Gladys Alexandre, Ph.D.

 University of Tennessee, Knoxville

+Alexandre’s work has been recognized with a NSF CAREER award, an election as a fellow of the American Association for the Advancement of Sciences (AAAS) and on the Bacterial Locomotion and Signal Transduction Board of Directors.
+She has also been active in outreach activities and in initiatives to promote those most underrepresented in science, including deaf and hard-of-hearing individuals.
 From 2014 to 2019, she was the program director of the Program for Excellence and Equity in Research (PEER) to increase the diversity of students earning Ph.D.s in biomedically relevant STEM disciplines.
-She has mentored more than 65 undergraduate students in research, many from under-represented groups in STEM, including deaf and hard-of-hearing students, for whom she continues to advocate.
+She has mentored more than 65 undergraduate students in research, many from under-represented groups in STEM.
+She received the 2019 ASM William A. Hinton Award for Advancement of a Diverse Community of Microbiologists for some of this work.
 She is an external Advisory Board Committee member for the Rochester Bridges to the Doctorate program, Rochester Institute of Technology.
 She is an elected fellow of the American Academy for Microbiology, an editor for Applied and Environmental Microbiology and on the editorial board of the Journal of Bacteriology.